 I first saw Jackson Browne in the 1970s.
 Today, at 70 years of age, he is still writing and singing some of the most beautiful and heartfelt music around.

-A Human Touch is among his most moving.
+A Human Touch, featured in this Saturday Soundtrack, is among his most moving.

 Written with Steve McEwan and Leslie Mendelson for the Paul Haggis documentary 5B, the song captures the compassion of the caregivers in the 1980s in San Francisco General’s Ward 5B, the world’s first AIDS ward unit.
 The video of the beautiful Browne / Mendelson duet includes footage of how courage and compassion changed the way doctors and nurses approached and treated AIDS as the epidemic spread fear and hatred throughout the world.